 High DPS unit with solid AoE damage.
 Works well when facing scattered enemy groups.

-• Weaknesses: Nothing standout compared to meta options
+- Weaknesses: Nothing stands out compared to meta options

 B Tier – Situational Picks